Why do NH charter schools use a lottery?

 What if I have a younger child who is not eligible this year?

-When your younger sibling is of school age (to enroll in the Lottery, all children must be 5 years old by Sept 30th of that year to enter kindergarten), you will be required to fill out a Lottery Enrollment Application for the younger sibling.
-Once one child in a family is enrolled at Mill Falls, any of his/her siblings who are of school age AND has a Lottery Enrollment Application on file at school received before the close of the lottery enrollment period for that year, he/she/they will be added to the sibling wait list for their grade ahead of other wait listed children who do not have siblings at school.
+When your younger sibling is of school age (to enroll in the Lottery, all children must be 5 years old by September 1st of that year to enter Kindergarten), you will be required to fill out a Lottery Enrollment Application for the younger sibling.
+Once one child in a family is enrolled at Mill Falls, any of his/her siblings who are of school age AND has a Lottery Enrollment Application on file at school received before the close of the Lottery Enrollment Period for that year, he/she/they will be added to the sibling wait list for their grade ahead of other wait listed children who do not have siblings at school.
 However, please note that this does not guarantee the sibling(s)’ admission.
 If there are multiple siblings for that grade and not enough openings, a sibling/grade specific lottery will be held on Lottery Day to determine the admission plan and related wait list.

 What are my child’s chances of getting in?